Technical

 This article walks through each of the recognized pre-revenue 409A valuation methods, explains when an appraiser reaches for each one, and clears up the persistent confusion between a real 409A valuation and the back-of-envelope frameworks that founders pick up from investors.

-What a pre-revenue company does have is a capital structure and, often, a recent price that sophisticated investors were willing to pay.
-Those two facts — the cap table and the most recent transaction — become the foundation of nearly every defensible pre-revenue 409A valuation.
-The appraiser's job is to translate the price paid for preferred stock into a fair market value for common stock, accounting for the rights that separate the two classes and the illiquidity that burdens private shares.
+What a pre-revenue company does have is a capital structure and, often, a recent price that sophisticated investors paid.
+Those two facts — cap table and most recent transaction — become the foundation of every defensible pre-revenue 409A.
+The appraiser's job is to translate the preferred stock price into a common stock fair market value, accounting for the rights that separate the two classes and the illiquidity that burdens private shares.

 This is why pre-revenue valuations lean heavily on allocation models rather than forecasting models.
 For a fuller picture of how all three valuation approaches fit together across stages, see our guide to income, market, and cost approaches in 409A.